Notre Dame Fighting Irish football: Marcus Freeman era (2021–present)

 Freeman and the Fighting Irish played their first home game of the 2024 season against Northern Illinois as the #5 ranked team in the AP Top 25 and as a 28.5-point favorite to win.
 They fell to the Huskies 16-14, with quarterback Riley Leonard throwing two interceptions and the team giving up two blocked field goals.
 It was the second early-season home loss for the Irish against a heavy underdog in three years following the 2022 loss to Marshall, the first-ever win by a Mid-American Conference football program against a top 5 team, the first-ever Huskie win against a top 10 team, and one of the largest point-spread upsets in modern college football.
 Despite the upset, the Irish won every remaining game to complete the regular season 11-1 and hosted a home game in the first year of the expanded college football playoffs in which they beat #10 Indiana 27-17.
 They next beat the SEC champion #2 Georgia Bulldogs in the Sugar Bowl by a score of 23-10, earning the program's first major bowl win since the 1993 season and followed it with a 27-24 win over #6 Penn State in the Orange Bowl to advance to the 2025 National Championship Game, their first appearance in the title game since 2012.
 The Irish fell short of winning a national championship as they were defeated by Ohio State by a score of 34-23.
 Watts was voted a consensus All-American at safety for the second consecutive year, while Freeman won the Dodd and the Bear Bryant trophies for national coach of the year.

+The 2025 Irish opened the season expecting to build on the previous season's run to the national championship game but suffered close losses to eventual College Football Playoff participants Miami and Texas A&M in the first two games of the season by just 4 points combined.
+Despite 10 consecutive wins to finish the season 10–2, a Heisman-finalist season from running back Jeremiyah Love, and a top-10 ranking in every edition of the CFP rankings, the Irish were left out of the playoff in favor of Miami and Alabama.
+The Irish and the Hurricanes flipped spots despite neither playing on championship weekend and Alabama was put in the playoffs over Notre Dame despite having 3 losses, one of them to 5-7 Florida State, who lost to 3 teams that Notre Dame defeated soundly.
+Notre Dame elected to decline its invitation to the Pop-Tarts Bowl as a result.
+Love won the Doak Walker Award and was named a unanimous All-American, as was cornerback Leonard Moore.